d20fantasy/d20fantasy.github.io/_posts/portfolio/2018-08-23-raffle-app.md

 ![image]({{ page.img | relative_url }})

-For the 2018 UC Tech conference, there was a need for a raffle application that would:
+For the 2018 UC Tech conference, there was a need for a raffle application<!--endexcerpt--> that would:

 * Draw a winner from a list of entries
 * Allow individual entries to be added to the pool